aileftech/snap-admin/README.md

  * Double, Float, Integer, Short, Byte, Character, BigDecimal, BigInteger
  * Boolean
  * String, UUID
- * Date, LocalDate, LocalDateTime, OffsetDateTime
+ * Date, LocalDate, LocalDateTime, OffsetDateTime, Instant
  * byte[]

 The code is still in a very early stage and it might not be robust if you use not-yet-supported JPA annotations and/or other custom configurations (e.g., custom naming strategy).
 If you find a bug with your settings, please report it as an issue and I will take a look at it.